niclad/eece5644/project/README.md

 Everything is written in Matlab, so if you dont have Matlab, get that set up.

 Next, download everything, specifically the Excel file containing the data in the [data](data) directory and the Matlab script, [loan_project.m](loan_project.m).
 Also, download everything in the functions folder.
 These are all the functions that are specified outside of the main script file (loan_project).
-(Note that as of 2019-12-01, there are no functions written.)

 For the program to run as expected, this file strtucture *must* be preserved.
 I recommend downloading a zip of the whole thing and just running this one script, in the folder, as-is.
 See the comments within the Matlab file for more information.

 # Directories 📂
 Information about each directory below.

+## all_files
+This is a compressed folder with all the files.
+This is included so that, if one desires, they don't have to download the *whole* repository to get this one project.
+The zip-file was created right before the last commit, so it should be up-to-date.

 ## data 🎁
 This is directory containing all the relevant data for the project.
 As of right now (2019-12-01), it's just the one Excel workbook.
 This folder will remain, however.